lancerace/homeage-frontend/README.md

 - [Material UI](https://mui.com/)

 You can read the specific Create React App Read me at `CRA-README.md`

+# Available Routes
+GET `/bookings` - List all the booking in a table

+GET `/api/bookings/:bookingId` - Get a booking

+UPDATE `/api/bookings/:bookingId` - Update page of the booking

+DELETE `/api/bookings/:bookingId` - Delete a booking

+POST `/api/bookings` - Create a new Booking

+GET `/api/vaccination-centers` - Get all vaccination centers

 # What you need to do
 ## If using this boilerplate